 The girls and Leo had arrived a few days before us to escape the madness of Arcadia.
 We just caught Leo heading back to the mainland as our ferry pulled up at the jetty to say our goodbye’s.
 It didn’t take us long to catch the girls either, as a screaming mass of bodies riled into our dorm immediately after we put down our bags.
 It seemed that our plans for a chilled night seemed to have gone out the window…

 Back as a complete squad (sorry Leo), we walked down to the sand where a wooden shack was serving beers and playing music.
 The atmosphere down at that beach was electric that night.
 People commandeering both chairs and the bar, dancing like crazy to some classics until late when the place closed for the night.
 After that we grabbed a speaker of our own, heading for a nice secluded spot further down the beach to run felt pelt into the sea.
-Being dark, we hadn’t spotted the rocks that lay just in front as we ran at full steam straight into a hard mass of jagged stone.
-Everyone managed to draw blood from various body parts as we tumbled head first over the rocks.
+Being dark, we hadn’t spotted the rocks that lay just in front as we ran at full steam straight into them.
+Everyone managed to draw blood from various body parts as we tumbled head first over the unsavoury hurdle.
 Yet, even that couldn’t dampen the mood, as the sea lit up a bright pink as we found ourselves swimming through swathes luminous plankton.

 Unsurprisingly, we spent a further few days relaxing in the island sun.
 Each night we would congregate on the west facing rocky outcrop to watch the sunset below the still sea.
 Often we watched in silence, completely in tune with the calm nature of the small island.
 I was sad when my time came to depart that tranquil beach.
 I needed a head start to begin the 550km cycle up to Siem Reap, which meant leaving the others behind.
 I’d ambitiously said I would be there in 3 days time, even booking myself a nice room to spur me onwards – it was a tall order.